shirobachi/verbose-broccoli/README.md

 |SWAP_SIZE | How many GB of swap | False | 2 | N/A |

 ## Usage 🪝
-Fork this repo and set all mandatory (or more variables as you wish) variables.
+Fork this repo and set all mandatory (or more as you wish) variables.
 Then go to GitHub repo / actions and run the action.

 ## License 📝
 MIT